Why save rain?

 The Garden Watersaver is a good product; it handles intake and overflow adequately.
 It has a low profile, and is easy to install.

-However, we've encountered some issues, particularly that: The Garden Watersaver hose slips off easily,
+However, we've encountered some issues, particularly that: The Garden Watersaver hose slips off easily (especially in summer conditions), there is no supplied connector (hose barb) to attach it to a barrel,

 and it depends on 100% fabrication of new materials through injection molding.
 It is also made outside of the United States, and it is quite expensive ($30+ MSRP).